verbal-autopsy-software/website/content/authors/2_peter_choi/_index.md

 - Research Team
 ---

-I am a Ph.D. candidate in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
+I have obtained a Ph.D. in the [Department of Sociology](https://sociology.osu.edu/) at The Ohio State University.
 I am a graduate affiliate for [Institute for Population Research (IPR)](https://ipr.osu.edu/) and an associate at the [Translational Data Analytics Institute (TDAI)](https://tdai.osu.edu/).
 I am also working as a GRA with NCACI (Nationwide Center for Advanced Consumer Insight), where I am gaining experience as a data scientist for [Nationwide](https://www.nationwide.com/).

 My advisor is [Sam Clark](http://www.samclark.net/) and I am also part of the [openVA](http://openva.net/) team.